-Thanks to television, you're probably familiar with dog shows.
-You've watched pooches get blow-dried and manicured before trotting around an arena under a tuxedoed judge's watchful eye.
-However, cat shows, like cats themselves, are a bit of a mystery to most people.
+Thanks to television, you're probably familiar with dog shows; however, cat shows, like cats themselves, are a bit of a mystery to most people.
 Peek behind the scenes at a cat show, and you'll see a few similarities and some significant differences.

 Cat shows are sponsored by breed registries, which keep records of cats' pedigrees.
 The three best-known cat registries are the Cat Fanciers' Association, the International Cat Association, and, in the U.S. only, the American Cat Fanciers Association.
 Their affiliated clubs throughout the U.S. and abroad host the shows.

 The cat show season runs from May through the following April.
 Shows can be one or two-day events, and often draw large crowds.
 In November 2015, the Cat Fanciers' Association's International Cat Show drew 5,000 people and more than 700 cats, the Philadelphia Inquirer reported.

 Cat owners should submit their entry forms early, since the information goes into a show catalog and judges' book used at the show for awarding points.
 In the weeks leading up to a show, a cat may get a weekly bath to make its coat soft and shiny.
 On the day of the show, an owner will generally groom her kitty before leaving home.
 However, a savvy cat owner will bring along a comb for touchups just before showtime.
 Also, show rules require that cats' claws be clipped.